tonyfarha/tonyfarha/README.md

 ### 🚀 My Projects
 🚧 This section is under construction. 🚧

+In the meantime, you can check out the 'Just for Fun' mini projects I've worked on.
+You can find them under my repos.

 ### 💭 My Coding Philosophy
 "Write code as if the next person to maintain it is a violent psychopath who knows where you live."